-This April, Utah State University’s equine program held its third annual USU Equine Production Sale.
-The university’s Equine Breeding Program was created in 2017 to benefit the Equine Science Program while also providing a learning opportunity for students.
+This past April, Utah State University’s equine program held its annual USU Equine Production Sale.
+The university’s Equine Breeding Program was created to benefit the Equine Science Program while also providing a learning opportunity for students.
 The sale includes a preview that is open to the public, and an online auction that manages bidding for four days.
 All of the funds generated in this sale are directed back into the Equine Science Program to benefit students in their educational endeavors.

 Coursework and Sale Preparation

 All colts in the sale were prepared by students over several semesters.
 The coursework follows a linear progression that is beneficial for developing student competencies and experience in equine sales preparation.
 The yearlings are produced by breeding USU broodmares through the program’s Applied Equine Reproduction course.
 Students work to balance proper exercise, nutrition, and handling regimens for the colts in the Yearling Fitting and Sales Preparation course.
 The 2-year-old colts are started under saddle by students in the Equine Behavior and Training courses.
 Throughout the semester, students introduce the colts to a variety of environments such as indoor/outdoor riding arenas, being ridden over logs and bridges, crossing water, and experience working around cattle.